 Erika Alden DeBenedictis

 I’m a computational physicist and molecular biologist.
 I’m interested in solving big problems using evolution.
+Today I’m a serial founder supported by The Astera Institute’s Residency program.

 I received a PhD in Biological Engineering from MIT in 2021 and a BS in Computer Science from Caltech in 2014.
 I did a postdoc in David Baker’s Lab, where I worked on machine learning for protein design.
 I’ve also worked at the Jet Propulsion Laboratory (JPL), Sandia National Laboratories, Dropbox, and D. E. Shaw Research.